Does Yellow Shea Butter Stain Clothes?

 Wait Before Dressing

-Allow a few minutes for the shea butter to fully absorb into your skin before putting on clothes.
-This reduces the likelihood of transferring excess oils to your clothing.
+Allow 3 to 5 minutes for shea butter to fully absorb into your skin before putting on clothes.
+This absorption time prevents excess oils from transferring onto fabric.

 Choose Synthetic Fabrics